vPeteWalker/midway/files/files.rst

 This task details how to create new shares using the Nutanix file server.

-A home share is the repository for the user's personal files and a general purpose share is the repository shared by a group.
-By default, a share is created for home directories for each file server.
-This share is distributed at the top-level directories.
-Shares created after the default share are distributed across the FSVMs at the share-level.
-For example, share 1 contains top level directories such as User Directory 1, User Directory 2, and User Directory 3.
-User Directory 1 might be placed on FSVM 1, User Directory 2 might be placed on FSVM 2, and User Directory 3 might be placed on FSVM 3.
-These shares are not recommended for use with home directories.

-For Files, Shares have certain permission details.
-The permissions for each user are the following.

-- HOME SHARES

-   - Domain administrator: Full access
-   - Domain User:          Read only
-   - Creator Owner:        Full access (inherited only)

-- GENERAL PURPOSE SHARES

-   - Domain administrator: Full access
-   - Domain User:          Full access
-   - Creator Owner:        Full access (inherited only)

 #.
 Click **File Server** from the dropdown.

 #.
 Click **+ Share** in the right corner.